kora-projects/kora-docs/mkdocs/docs/en/documentation/metrics.md

     1. Path to get metrics in `prometheus` format (if [HTTP server](http-server.md) module is added):

-Configuration described in the `MetricsConfig` class:
+Example of the complete configuration described in the `MetricsConfig` class (default values are specified):

 ===! ":material-code-json: `Hocon`"